 As usual thanks to those who came to the January meeting about the Great Storm of 1953.
 Some of us were around then but it has become one of those relatively forgotten events which were very serious at the time with a total death toll of on land in the UK estimated at 307.
 The total death toll at sea for the UK, including the MV Princess Victoria, is estimated at 224.

 Total damages were estimated to be £50 million (£1.4 billion today).
 The combination of wind, high tide, and low pressure led to a water level of more than 5.6 metres (18.4 ft) above mean sea level in some locations and over 1,600 km (990 mi) of coastline was damaged, and sea walls were breached in 1,200 places, inundating 160,000 acres (65,000 ha; 250 sq mi).
 Flooding forced over 30,000 people from their homes, and 24,000 properties were seriously damaged.

-Following the success of our map night in November, and requests to take it further, the February meeting, on Monday 10th again at Barham Village Hall at 7.30, we will be looking further at the maps from our collection and other sources including the Tithe Maps.
+As mentioned last month, following the success of our map night in November and requests to take it further, at the February meeting, on Monday 10th at Barham Village Hall at 7.30, we will be looking further at the maps from our collection and other sources including the Tithe Maps.
 This will let us see the changes over a longer period than we did in November.
 The evening will be led by Andy Linklater and Celia Heritage, who has a particular expertise in the Tithe Maps.